jamiedelange/portfolio-react/README.md

   # Description

-  This is an updated portfolio build with React and construted as a single-page application.
+  This is an updated portfolio build with React and constructed as a single-page application.
 View previous projects and my resume.

   # Table of Contents
   * [Installation Instructions](#installation-instructions)